Arshishaikh28/gesture-controlled-car/README.md

-## 🙏 Acknowledgement
-I would like to thank my project guide and faculty for their support and guidance.

 ## 📚 References
 - Internet of Things: A Hands-On Approach – Arshdeep Bahga
 - Kolban’s Book on ESP8266 – Neil Kolban